FlavioAmurrioCS/eGTHackathon/README.md

 ## Building it

-This project uses both python and c++.
+This project uses both Python and C++.

 ### Python